Do I Need Help?

 Here is what I recommend:

-1) Do the writing exercise described on this page under the heading "Trauma Writing."
-That will help you get in touch with the past events that might be underlying your anger.
+1) Do the three writing exercises described on this page.
+That will help you get in touch with the past events that might be underlying your anger, express your anger in a safe way, and shift your mind to a more positive perspective.

 I know you're 16 years old, Sindy, but I can tell that you are a mature, smart and healthy girl.
 It's important that you begin taking responsibility for your emotions now.
 It will help you for the rest of your life.
 Do the exercises I have recommended, and it will definitely help you.